Q: Bottom line, why should I vote for these bonds?

 A: Streets, intersections, curbs, gutters and other facilities need constant maintenance and improvement to operate safely and efficiently.
 City Council and staff use a master planning process to address needs, and part of the funding model involves tying specific projects to specific bond packages so money is borrowed closer to when projects begin.
-The city seeks public approval as funding is needed and this is the final of four bond referenda as part of the current 10-year plan.
+The city seeks public approval as funding is needed.

 Q: What determines the size of the bond package?

 A: City staff makes a recommendation for City Council’s consideration as part of the annual budgeting process.
-This year, the amounts for the street, housing and neighborhood improvement bonds were set based on infrastructure needs identified in the Community Investment Plan (CIP).
+This year, the amounts for the street, housing and neighborhood improvement bonds were set based on infrastructure needs identified in the Capital Investment Plan (CIP).